MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-create-app-scratch.md

 <properties
-	pageTitle="Create an app using a Common Data Service database | Microsoft PowerApps" description="Create an app to add, update, and delete records." services="powerapps"
+	pageTitle="Create an app from scratch using a Common Data Service database | Microsoft PowerApps" description="Create an app to add, update, and delete records." services="powerapps"
 	documentationCenter="na"